-Mexico: President Pena Nieto, Trump have phone conversation
+Mexico's Pena Nieto, Trump speak by phone, to meet Jan.
+31

-MEXICO CITY (AP) — The Mexican government says President Enrique Pena Nieto has spoken by phone with U.S. President Donald Trump.
+MEXICO CITY (AP) — Mexican President Enrique Pena Nieto and U.S. President Donald Trump spoke by phone Saturday and are scheduled to meet later this month, officials announced.

+White House Press Secretary Sean Spicer said the meeting would take place Jan.
+31, and Trump and Pena Nieto are to discuss trade, immigration and security.

-A statement issued Saturday says the two leaders’ conversation happened in the morning.
+Pena Nieto’s office issued a statement saying the phone conversation happened in the morning.

-It said Pena Nieto congratulated Trump on his inauguration and expressed willingness to work for the benefit of both countries “with a focus on respect for the sovereignty of both nations and shared responsibility.”
+It said he congratulated Trump on his inauguration and expressed willingness to work for the benefit of both countries “with a focus on respect for the sovereignty of both nations and shared responsibility.”

 Pena Nieto also reiterated his interest in maintaining dialogue.
 A high-level Mexican delegation is scheduled to hold talks with Trump administration officials in Washington Jan.
 25-26.